stephanekuma/30daysofpython/Day_1/day1_basics.md

     print("Euclidean Distance:", math.sqrt((10 - 2)**2 + (8 - 3)**2))
     ```

 These exercises help solidify your understanding of basic Python syntax, data types, and mathematical operations.
-Feel free to experiment with the examples provided and add your own variations.

-Keep going strong, and remember to commit your progress!

-> This file introduces Day 1 with basic concepts, Python syntax, and practical examples.
-You can expand or modify it as you progress with your challenge.